Back to Course

 Areas of territories conquered by the British through Military conquest were directly governed by the British Crown as Crown Colonies.
 A direct rule system of administration was applied in its administration.

-The areas where it acquired trading settlements or influence were regarded as British protectorates.
+The areas where it acquired trading settlements or influence were considered British protectorates.
 They were under the protection of the British government.
 Protectorates were there for British protection and exploitation.
-They made use of traditional rulers to govern the people whilst the British officials supervised them (Indirect rule system).
+They used traditional rulers to govern the people whilst the British officials supervised them (Indirect rule system).

 The Protectorate of Southern Nigeria was merged with the crown colonies in 1906.
-In 1914, the Northern and Southern protectorates of Nigeria were amalgamated with Lord Lugard as its first Governor-General.
+In 1914, Nigeria’s Northern and Southern protectorates were amalgamated, with Lord Lugard as its first Governor-General.